 Most Commonly Asked Questions

-- What is the difference between SANE education (as offered on the website) vs. the
+- What is the difference between SANE education vs. the SANE subspecialty?

 - SANE education/training is the Cornerstone of both programs and the purpose of the HRSA funding directly aims to increase the number of SANE nurses who are trained, certified and available everywhere for patients.
 There are different options for education.

-- Graduate SANE Course/Training (Advanced Forensic Nursing Sub-specialty): Entry level SANE education/training is included in the sub-specialty as a basis (and requirement) to completing the nine-hours sub-specialty, Advanced Forensic Nursing Care.
+- Post Masters’ Certificate SANE Course/Training (Advanced Forensic Nursing Sub-specialty): Entry level SANE education/training is included in the sub-specialty as a basis (and requirement) to completing the ninehours sub-specialty, Advanced Forensic Nursing Care.
 Students enrolled in the sub-specialty must be USA graduate or post-graduate/doctoral students.
 Pursuing the sub-specialty include the requirement of SANE training for these students who may not have received recent IAFN course approved SANE didactic education.
 The SANE training/education (certificate of completion) indicates that one has completed either the Pediatric, Adult, or Combined SANE A and SANE P course (IAFN).
 This is a requirement of the NU 502 clinical course.

 - Does someone have to be SANE trained already to enter the sub-specialty?